Choosing the optimum mounting arrangement will significantly

 For best performance, particularly

-the accelerometer base and the test object should have clean, flat,
+at high frequencies, the accelerometer base and the test object should

 A scratched accelerometer base can be applied to a lapping

 plate for restoration of flatness.
 If lapping is not possible, other

 machining processes such as grinding, spot facing, milling, turning,